 Walk to the Shalala Viewpoint

 If you don’t want to do the crater rim hike but still want a bit of hiking fun, make your way to the Shalala Viewpoint.
-The 30-minute walk and the view from the suspended glass mirador will give you a different perspective on the lake, and it’s only a 30-minute walk!
+The view from the suspended glass mirador will give you a different perspective on the lake, and it’s only a 30-minute walk!

 Go Down to the Laguna

 You can also hike down to the lake.
 Follow the winding sandy path down to the Laguna to get a closer look at its still waters.
 Can you guess how deep it is?!
 Walk around the bottom and back up when you’re ready.
-Keep in mind that the path is quite steep so it will take about one hour to reach the rim.
+Keep in mind that the path is quite steep so it will take you about one hour to reach the rim.
 It might be a challenge because of the altitude but take it slow and it should be fine.
 Worst case scenario, you can ask for a donkey.